HardlyDifficult/Crypto/Script.md

 Huge blocks could be added to increase the cost of running a node or a miner.
 As a larger and larger hardware investment is required, less hobbyists participate and the network starts to be controlled by a limited number of large companies.

+What Has Bitcoin Done To Increase Transaction Volume?

 Shortly after the launch of Bitcoin Cash, Bitcoin activated Segwit.

 Segwit, or segregated witness, is a way of increasing the blocksize by up to 4-times, without requiring a hard-fork.